 Section 7: Jurisprudence and Record Keeping

 Section 7 reviews the contraindications legislation clause-by-clause to assist registrants in making a professional judgment about the necessity to refer or postpone treatment.
 The requirements of informed consent and

-record keeping

-are also considered.
+record keeping are also considered.

 Section 8: Health and Safety

-Section 8 of this course concentrates on the safety and protection of both clients and caregivers in the dental hygiene environment by reviewing the prevention and management of medical emergencies and pertinent health and safety
+Section 8 of this course concentrates on the safety and protection of both clients and caregivers in the dental hygiene environment by reviewing the prevention and management of medical emergencies and pertinent health

 Registration for the course is done online and the course is taken online in the comfort of your home, at your convenience and your pace.
 You may pause and restart at any time.
 It is expected that the entire course will take about 33 hours to complete;